 John Templeton once said that the four most dangerous words in investing are “it’s different this time”.
 But I have to disagree with this statement to some degree because I think each economic cycle is, to SOME degree, its own cycle and has elements that are always different from past cycles.
 And one common refrain today is how we might be experiencing something like the 70’s in the not too distant future (see here for instance).
 It’s an intriguing idea given the economic malaise and the stagnant economy.
 Today’s environment sort of gives the feeling that we might be on the verge of a real stagflation where growth is moderate and inflation is high.
 But I really don’t think that’s the case.
 And there are five main reasons why.

-Second, the 1970’s were a period of tremendous oil price shocks.
+Second, the 1970’s were a period of tremendous oil price shocks and commodity scarcity.
 With the exception of 1997, we’ve never had oil shocks quite like the 1970’s.
 That doesn’t mean it can’t happen again, but the growing abundance of energy alternatives and US oil production make this a far less likely event than we were likely to experience in the 1970’s.
+More importantly, the excess abundance of oil and commodities in general, makes this a far different environment.

 Third, the 1970’s were a period of tremendous credit expansion.
 Many people don’t realize it, but the 1970’s were a period of decent economic growth and robust credit expansion.
 In fact, it was a period of sustained double digit credit growth in household debt.
 Today’s environment is nothing like this.
 After the credit bust lending standards are tighter and demand for debt is far lower.
 This period looks nothing like the 1970’s with regard to demand for loans.